Chronicle of the Pangalanes Canal - Détours Madagascar

 May 02 2019

-The shores of Madagascar's east coast, the soul of an entire people
+The Shores of Madagascar’s East Coast: The soul of a people

-The Pangalanes Canal, the luxuriance of cruises and river rides
+The Pangalanes Canal: A wonderland of cruises and river adventures

 Hello